GwendolyneFreddy/Infinity-Animations/README.md

 <details><summary>DEPRECATED as of v 6.0.0</summary>
 <p></br>
 <strong>Important:</strong> Download all content you may require from the Infinity Animations download category at <a href="http://www.shsforums.net/files/category/98-infinity-animations/">Spellhold Studios</a>.
-If in doubt, download them all (most megamod installs will need all archives).
+If in doubt, download them all (most mega-mod installs will need all archives).
 Extract all archives using the "<em>Do not extract paths</em>" option on the <strong>Advanced</strong> tab in WinRAR.
 Also, make sure the "Destination path" on the <strong>General</strong> tab terminates in <strong>/content</strong> or <strong>/restore</strong> after <strong>infinityanimations</strong> (there should be no sub-folders beyond that).

 <p>Extract all archives to the :file_folder: /content folder except IA_BG2_Restores.rar, which should go in the :file_folder: /restore folder.
 If you extract IA_Wh_Dr_Wyv_LoP.rar (currently only needed for the Planar Sphere mod), you can delete the sub-archive The_Lady's_Shadow.rar after extraction, as it is currently unused due to animation size limitations.</p>